 A caution is an action taken when someone has breached one of our guidelines or has broken a rule in a small way.
 Cautions are not punishments and will not affect a user in any way except to notify them that they are stepping a little out of line; they are meant solely as a way to get back on track.
 A user might be issued a caution if they post in the wrong forum or use an unclear subject line for a new topic, or if they issue a potential personal attack whose status is in doubt.

 A warning is an action taken by a staff member to alert a user that their behaviour is unacceptable.
 Each user will be allotted three (3) warnings.
 When those warnings are used up, the next offense will lead to a ban.

-Warnings expire at a rate of 1 every seven (7) days.
-Users who attempt to use this to their advantage may be punished under the community failure clause (rule 8) in accordance with their actions.
+Warnings expire at a rate of 1 every thirty (30) days.
+Users who attempt to use ban expiration to their advantage may be punished under the community failure clause (rule 8) in accordance with their actions.

 If a user is banned, they will have a flag on their character for exactly one (1) year following the termination of their last banning.
-This flag means that their warnings will expire at a reduced rate (every thirty (30) days).
+This flag means that their warnings will expire at a reduced rate (every sixty (60) days).
 This is to indicate that a banned user has demonstrated that they need more watching than another user might.

 A user can only ever be banned a total of 3 (3) times; the fourth ban will be permanent.